mokshaproject/moksha/docs/main/Scalability.rst

 Moksha transparently handles creating the SQLAlchemy engines and handing them off to your application.
 This allows Moksha to create separate, isolated, databases for each application to live in.
-This gives Moksha the ability to potentially handle horizontally and vertically scale applications as needed.
+This gives Moksha the potential to horizontally and vertically scale applications as needed.

 Scalable components
 -------------------

-The architecture is designed in a way that makes it extremely scalable yet dead-simple to hack on.
+The architecture is designed to make it extremely scalable yet dead-simple to hack on.
 This means that you could potentially run the entire platform on your laptop, or within a cloud.